EvanForsythe/ERCnet/README.md

 - Sim_test.py provides tools for inspecting individual ERCs within the simulated data.
 - Dup_tables.py generates files that summarize the duplication events detected during gene-tree species tree reconciliation.
 The first two steps of ERCnet must be completed before this script is run.
 Running this script will write three output files to the output directory for the larger ERCnet run.
 - Plot_ERCs.R is used to create correlation plots for user-specified pairs of genes.
+- Genes_of_interest_ERC_hits.py is used to extract the ERC hits involving genes of interest.
+This script will read and write files from/to the Network_analyses/ output directory.
+- Genes_of_interest_dist.py is used to plot KDE plots of the distributions of ERC results for genes of interest and positive control genes (e.g. genes in a protein complex that is known to coevolve).
+This script will read and write files from/to the ERC_results/ output directory.

 [Back to Top](#top)